Free Maryland Criminal & Arrest Record Search (All MD Counties)

 • Adoptive parents

-Addiotnally, background checks for personal uses can be performed by searching public records seen in this guide, and third-party sites can also assist in checking records across multiple states and counties at once.
-However, personal background checks can not be used to make decisions involving employment, housing, or insurance and these records can not be used to stalk, harass, or intimidate others.
+Additionally, background checks for personal uses can be performed by searching public records seen in this guide, and third-party sites can also assist in checking records across multiple states and counties at once.
+However, personal background checks can not be used to make decisions involving employment, housing, or insurance, and these records can not be used to stalk, harass, or intimidate others.

 How To Look Up Someone on the Maryland Sex Offender Registry